Tangledbawlz/Extracurricular-Projects/README.md

 # Development Environment

-In these videos, I used Visual Studio and the Python extension for Python 3.10
+In these videos, I use Visual Studio, with the Python extension for Python 3.9, Erlang, etc.

 # Useful Websites